Generic Name: celecoxib (SEL e KOX ib)

 What is Celebrex?

-Celebrex (celecoxib) belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
-It works by reducing hormones that cause inflammation and pain in the body.
+Celebrex (celecoxib) is a nonsteroidal anti-inflammatory drug (NSAID).
+Celecoxib works by reducing hormones that cause inflammation and pain in the body.

-Celebrex may cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.
-Do not use Celebrex just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
+Celebrex can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
+Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Before taking this medicine

-This medicine may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are taking Celebrex, especially in older adults.
+Celebrex may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using Celebrex, especially in older adults.

-You should not use Celebrex if you are allergic to celecoxib, or if you have a history of allergic reaction to aspirin, sulfa drugs, or other NSAIDs.
+You should not use Celebrex if you are allergic to celecoxib, or if you have:

 a history of heart attack, stroke, or blood clot;